-Furthermore, the solutions given by Eqs. (\ref{r1}) and (\ref{r2}) impose the following conditions: for $3\sqrt{3}M_{0}H_{0}<1$, the horiozons $r_{b}$ and $r_{c}$ are distinct; when $3\sqrt{3}M_{0}H_{0}=1$, the black hole horizon coincides with the cosmological horizon; and when $3\sqrt{3}M_{0}H_{0}>1$, no horizons exist and the black hole becomes a naked singularity.
+Furthermore, the solutions given by Eqs. (\ref{r1})-(\ref{r2}) impose the following conditions: for $3\sqrt{3}M_{0}H_{0}<1$, the horizons $r_{b}$ and $r_{c}$ are distinct; when $3\sqrt{3}M_{0}H_{0}=1$, the black hole horizon coincides with the cosmological horizon; and when $3\sqrt{3}M_{0}H_{0}>1$, no horizons exist and the black hole becomes a naked singularity.

 Finally, it is also important to compute the expansion velocity of the apparent horizons.
 Differentiating (\ref{cubic equation}) with respect to time yields the evolution velocity of the apparent horizon: